Famous Landmarks in Greece to Visit in All 14 Greek Regions

 To ascend or descend Mount Lycabettus, either drive or take a taxi up the Lycabettus ring road.
 Or climb a long, steep hike up zig-zagging stairs.

-The fun thing to do is ride the Lycabettus Funicular, a three-minute tunnel ride up and down the hill between Konolonaki Station and Agios Georgios.
+But the fun thing to do is ride the Lycabettus Funicular.
+The funicular offers a three-minute tunnel ride up and down the hill – inside the hill, that is! – between Konolonaki Station and Agios Georgios.

 Temple of Poseidon